Carrooi/Node-BrowserHttp/README.md

 	+ Updated dependencies
 	+ Test frameworks are in devDependencies (not globally installed)
 	+ Large refactoring (better for testing)
+	+ Tests does not need real server (using mock)
+	+ Many optimizations

 * 1.8.0
 	+ Requests are added into queue